-Many flocked to pay one last visit to the Jurong Bird Parkd of their childhood just before it shuttered on its 52nd birthday on 3 January 2023of this year.
-But lo and behold, the winged residents of Jurong Bird Park all-new Bird Paradise haves not only received a spanking new space at Bird Paradise, the new park comes it also got a major revamp with better-equipped aviaries for the birdies and refreshed food offerings for visitors – all coming together to bring an enhanced experienced for visitors far and wide.
+Many flocked to pay one last visit to the Jurong Bird Park of their childhood just before it closed its doors on its 52nd birthday on 3 January 2023.
+But lo and behold, the winged residents of Jurong Bird Park have not only received a spanking new space at Bird Paradise, the new park comes with better-equipped aviaries for the birdies and refreshed food offerings for visitors – all coming together to bring an enhanced experienced for visitors far and wide.

-With its many offerings, you may be at crossroads on where to start.
-So, let us take you through how to spend a day at the newly-opened Mandai Bird Paradise with plenty to see, do, and eat.
+With its many offerings at this newly opened tourist attraction in Singapore, you may be at a crossroads on where to start.
+So, let us take you through how to spend a day at the newly-opened Bird Paradise, with plenty to see, do, and eat.

 1. Morning Exploration: Stroll through the aviaries

-As the sun rises over the Mandai area where Bird Paradise is now located, visitors can embark on a captivating journey through the various aviaries, each offering a unique glimpse into the world of birds.
+As the sun rises over the Mandai area where Bird Paradise is now located, visitors can embark on a captivating journey through the various aviaries, each offering a unique glimpse into the world of beautiful and colourful birds.

 A. Wings of Asia Exhibit

+Looking for places to go with the kids?
 The Wings of Asia exhibit transports visitors to the enchanting Asian region, home to magnificent bird species.
 Enclosed aviaries meticulously mimic the natural habitats of these birds, creating an immersive experience.
-Bird enthusiasts and photographers will find abundant opportunities to observe and capture these avian wonders in action.
+Bird enthusiasts and photographers with their cameras will find abundant opportunities to observe and capture these avian wonders in action.

-Within this exhibit, visitors can wander through replicas of bamboo groves and serene rice terraces, providingenjoying a glimpsetaste of the Asian landscape.
-One of the highlights here is the opportunity to encountercome face-to-face with the black-faced spoonbill, one of the rarest spoonbill species, and the Baer's pochard, one of the world's most endangered ducks.
+Within this exhibit, visitors can wander through replicas of bamboo groves and serene rice terraces, enjoying a glimpse of the Asian landscape.
+One of the highlights here is the opportunity to come face-to-face with the black-faced spoonbill, one of the rarest spoonbill species, and the Baer's pochard, one of the world's most endangered ducks.

 B. Crimson Wetlands

+Love exploring nature trails in Singapore?
 The Crimson Wetlands exhibit offers a tranquil and natural wetland environment where visitors can marvel at the diverse bird species that call it home.
+It transports you to the enchanting coastal wetland havens of Latin America, mirroring the natural habitats cherished by scarlet ibises, roseate spoonbills, and American flamingos.
 The cascading water feature, the tallest waterfall at Bird Paradise, is a sight to behold.

-Pro-tips: For a refreshing experience is to walk through the sheltered walkway that cuts into a cave-like area, which providesing a cool breeze and occasional sprinkles from the waterfall.
-Don't forget to keep an eye out for the vibrantly coloured flamingos, which make for picture-worthy moments.
+Pro-tip: For a refreshing experience, walk through the sheltered walkway that cuts into a cave-like area, which provides a cool breeze and occasional sprinkles from the waterfall.
+Do not forget to keep an eye out for the vibrantly coloured flamingos, which make for picture-worthy moments on your phones.

 C. Lory Loft

-For those who appreciate the vibrant hues and playful antics of parrots, the Lory Loft is a must-visit.
+For those who appreciate the vibrant hues and playful antics of Lories and Lorikeets, the Lory Loft is a must-visit.
 Here, colourful parrot species thrive, filling the air with a symphony of diverse chirps and calls.
 It's an auditory and visual delight for visitors of all ages.

 2. Midday Break: Catch special shows at the Sky Amphitheatre